 Antibiotics don’t help most coughs

-People in the study who had previously taken antibiotics for a cough were more likely to believe that antibiotics are always helpful for cough.
+People in the study who had previously taken antibiotics for a cough were more likely to believe that antibiotics are always helpful for a cough.
 However, antibiotics don’t treat viruses (the cause of most upper respiratory infections), and using them when they are not needed can lead to antibiotic resistance.

 Still, there are some warning signs that a cough may be caused by something more serious than a virus.
 These include coughs accompanied by: